 Obtaining a Marriage License

-A marriage license can be obtained from the Churchill County Clerk/Treasurer’s Office at 155 N Taylor Street, Suite 110, in the County Administration Complex during regular business hours.
-The fee for a marriage license is $75 payable by cash, credit or debit (Mastercard or Visa) cards, money orders, or traveler’s checks only.
+A marriage license can be obtained from the Churchill County Clerk/Treasurer’s Office at 155 N Taylor Street, Suite 110, in the County Administration Complex during normal business days, M-F between 9:00 am and 3:00 pm by appointment only.
+The fee for a marriage license is $100.00 payable by cash, credit or debit (Master Card, Visa, Discover, American Express) cards, money orders, or traveler’s checks only.

 There are no medical exams or blood tests required in order to apply for a marriage license, and there is no waiting period.
 A marriage license will be given at the time a bride and groom apply for it.
 The license will be valid for one year from the date it is issued, and it may be used anywhere within the State of Nevada.
 For more information on marriage certificates, please view information courtesy of the Recorder’s Office.